shamil614/shamil614.github.io/_posts/2019-05-05-authentication_and_authorization_with_graphql.markdown

 ## Authentication

-As far as I can tell the GraphQL spec doesn't outline any requriements on how to authenticate a user, which I appreciate.
+As far as I can tell the GraphQL spec doesn't outline any requirements on how to authenticate a user, which I appreciate.
 While the GraphQL spec is much more specific then REST, there are certain areas like Authentication where the spec allows for the developer to decide what to implement.
 In this post I will implement a simple token authentication strategy via HTTP Authentication header.
 Here's how I went about adding Authentication:

 Add `absinthe_plug` to your deps